NoroffFEU/development-platforms/trpc-case-study.md

 ## Strengths

 #### tRPC is lightweight
-Since tRPC is a protocol or method for exposing backend functionality it allows for better performing applications without any code generation or runtime bloat.
+Since tRPC is a protocol or method for accessing backend functionality, it allows for better performing applications without any code generation or runtime bloat.

 Since tRPC uses Typescript, which is a statically typed language, type definitions are checked during compiling rather than runtime, increasing speed of application.